Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Related work

-\paragraph{Hyperbolic image embeddings} Previous research on HNNs has mainly focused on combining Euclidean backbones and hyperbolic embeddings.
-This approach involves projecting Euclidean features onto the hyperbolic space in the task heads and designing loss functions based on hyperbolic geometry.
-Such simple hybrid architectures have been proven effective in various computer vision tasks like recognition \cite{khrulkov, liu2020zeroShot, guo-et-al-2022}, segmentation \cite{hsu20203dImg, atigh-et-al-2022}, reconstruction/generation \cite{mathieu-et-al-2019, nagano-et-al-2019, ovinnikov-et-al-2019, lazcano-et-al-2021, qu-zou-2022}, and metric learning \cite{ermolov-et-al-2022,yue2023contrastive}.
-However, \citet{guo-et-al-2022} have shown that learning a mixture of Euclidean and hyperbolic features can exacerbate gradient vanishing, and it remains unclear whether these hybrid models can fully exploit the properties of hyperbolic geometry.
-In contrast, our HCNN naturally learns latent hyperbolic feature representations in every layer, mitigating these issues.
-We also forgo the typically used Poincaré ball in favor of the Lorentz model, as it is considered to offer better properties for stability and optimization \cite{mishne-et-al-2022}.
+\paragraph{Hyperbolic image embeddings} Previous research on HNNs in computer vision has mainly focused on combining Euclidean encoders and hyperbolic embeddings.
+This approach involves projecting Euclidean embeddings onto the hyperbolic space in the task heads and designing task-related objective functions based on hyperbolic geometry.
+Such simple hybrid architectures have been proven effective in various vision tasks like recognition \citep{yu2022skin,khrulkov, liu2020zeroShot, guo-et-al-2022}, segmentation \citep{hsu20203dImg, atigh-et-al-2022}, reconstruction/generation \citep{mathieu-et-al-2019, nagano-et-al-2019, ovinnikov-et-al-2019, qu-zou-2022}, and metric learning \citep{ermolov-et-al-2022,yan2021metric,yue2023contrastive}.
+However, there remains the discussion of whether the single application of hyperbolic geometry in the decoder can fully leverage the present hierarchical information.
+In contrast, HE/HCNN also learns latent hyperbolic feature representations in the encoder, potentially magnifying these benefits.
+We also forgo the typically used Poincaré ball in favor of the Lorentz model, as it offers better stability and optimization \citep{mishne-et-al-2022}. {For a complete overview of vision HNNs and motivations, refer to \citep{mettes2023hyperbolic, fang2023hyperbolic}.}